xl0/lovely-docs/doc_db/sveltejs-sveltekit/build-and-deploy/single-page-apps/digest.md

-## Creating a Single-Page App
+## Creating an SPA

-Turn a SvelteKit app into a fully client-rendered SPA by specifying a fallback page that serves any URLs not handled by other means.

-### Setup

-Disable SSR for pages you don't want to prerender in your root layout:
+Disable SSR in your root layout to serve all pages via a fallback page:

 ```js
 /// file: src/routes/+layout.js
 export const ssr = false;
 ```

-Use `adapter-static` with the `fallback` option:
+Use `adapter-static` with the `fallback` option to generate your SPA:

 ```js
 /// file: svelte.config.js